-In today’s digital landscape, the System (DNS) is essential for translating human-readable domain names into IP addresses that computers use.
-While most people rely on their Internet Service Provider’s (ISP) , there are compelling reasons to set up your own DNS resolver.
-This guide will walk you through the process of configuring Unbound, a lightweight, secure, and efficient resolver, on 22.04 LTS.
+In today’s digital landscape, the Domain Name System (DNS) is essential for translating human-readable domain names into IP addresses that computers use.
+While most people rely on their Internet Service Provider’s (ISP) DNS resolver, there are compelling reasons to set up your own DNS resolver.
+This guide will walk you through the process of configuring Unbound, a lightweight, secure, and efficient recursive DNS resolver, on Ubuntu 22.04 LTS.

 What is a DNS Resolver?